This season, we got to do something I have been wanting to do, but could never

 back and forth across.

-We've developed something called Dali's Masterworks in Augmented Reality. and
+We've developed something called

-it's on our app.
-Essentially it allows you to see eight of our paintings, the
+Dali's Masterworks in Augmented Reality. and it's on our app.
+Essentially it allows you to see eight of our

-large canvases in our collection, and they actually come to life.
-And for 30
+paintings, the large canvases in our collection, and they actually come to

-seconds to a minute you see key aspects of the painting suddenly become
+life.
+And for 30 seconds to a minute you see key aspects of the painting

-at the end of that there's four or five different details that are brought out
+illuminated and then at the end of that there's four or five different details

-to share more information about.
-It's an incredible way to re-imagine the way
+that are brought out to share more information about.
+It's an incredible way

-that Dali imagined these paintings you know wanting to tell these
+to re-imagine the way that Dali imagined these paintings you know wanting to

-stories
+tell these stories

 It's a comprehensive collection.
 The most comprehensive in the world that goes